azmat-bilal/modular-robotic-arm/README.md

 # Modular-Robotic-Arm
 An open source robotic arm project based on 3D printed modular joints which can be configured into a 5/6/7 DoF arm. the design is based on a 2 DoF module which can be cascaded together to form an arm with varying DoF.
 A seperate single actuator can be attached to the end to create odd DoF.
 The design was inspired by UC Berkeley [Project Blue](https://rll.berkeley.edu/blue/).
+The design is done in Fusion 360 and the source files are in .f3z format.

 <img width="749" height="718" alt="image" src="https://github.com/user-attachments/assets/59189839-7d13-498c-aa18-8a00f74b933a" />

 ## Single Module
 the single module uses diffirential bevel gear design with 1:6 gear reduction making it a Qausi Direct drive design with good back drivability.
 <img width="854" height="674" alt="image" src="https://github.com/user-attachments/assets/f017d615-cd7c-47e0-b7fe-f9c69f0eda1d" />

 ### Prototype of the design.